willenny/kickstarter-analysis/Written Analysis of Results.md

 - What are some limitations of this dataset?

+Some limitations to this dataset are... (come back to this).

 - What are some other possible tables and/or graphs that we could create?

+As I showed in the Outcomes based on Goals section, I also included a segmented bar chart to visually show and compare the percentage of successful and failed plays, due to the canceled being 0% for each month.